 - Complete the historic properties determination

 - Submit your Notice of Intent (NOI) online.
-Electronic submittal is preferred, but you can also submit a paper copy to the address listed in Appendix G: NOI for Industrial Stormwater Discharges (NPDES Form 3510-6) (PDF) (7 pp, 1.2MB).
+Electronic submittal is required in most circumstances, but you can review the information needed in Appendix G: NOI for Industrial Stormwater Discharges (NPDES Form 3510-6) (PDF) (11 pp, 356K).

 - Wait for confirmation from EPA that your facility is covered (typically within 30 days).